htacg/html-tidy.org.binaries/README.md

 This repository consists of the HTML Tidy Advocacy Group (HTACG) homepages.

 For ease of maintenance by multiple contributors HTACG's GitHub pages take advantage of GitHub’s Jekyll integration.
-Therefor it is necessary to be slightly familiar with Jekyll and GitHub’s implementation of Jekyll in order to make changes to our sites.
+Therefore it is necessary to be slightly familiar with Jekyll and GitHub’s implementation of Jekyll in order to make changes to our sites.